coroner21/linux-am33xbot/README.md

 ```

 Afterwards run `./mkscr` in the `/boot` directory and reboot.
 Enjoy the boticized kernel and listen to some good music!

+## Instructions in case of non-default clock frequencies

+Note that the above instructions only work in case of standard default clock frequencies for the Cronus clock module: 48kHz multiples are assumed to run using a 49152000Hz clock and 44.1kHz multiples are assumed to run using a 45158400Hz clock.

+If you have mounted clocks with frequencies different from the above you have to manually edit the dts source file of the overlay you want to use.

+Instead of step 4 above, perform the following:
+4a.
+Run `CARCH=armv7h makepkg -oA` to extract the sources and enter the `src/bb.org-overlays/src/arm` directory
+4b.
+Edit the `BOTIC-XXX.dts` file to change the frequencies of the two clock definitions `clk48` and `clk44`
+4c.
+Go back to the root folder of the repository (`linux-am33xbot`) and run `CARCH=armv7h makepkg -eA` to build the package without extracting the sources again.